SHTOOLS/SHTOOLS/docs/pages/mydoc/pydoc/write_icgem_gfc.md

 :   Reference radius of the model, in meters.

 **error_kind : str, optional, default = None**
-:   Which errors to read.
+:   Which errors to write.
 Can be either 'unknown', 'calibrated', or
         'formal'.

 **tide_system : str, optional, default = 'unknown'**